-For additional parent information in terms of rights, appeals, processes and resources, please review the Muscogee County parent rights.
+For additional parent information in terms of rights, appeals, processes and resources, please review your rights as parents regarding special education under IDEA.
 If you do not have a copy, they are available at each school, the Program for Exceptional Students Office at the Muscogee County Public Education Center or on the Muscogee County website.
-You may also request a copy by emailing parenthelp@muscogee.k12.ga.us.
+You may also request a copy by parentconnection@muscogee.k12.ga.us.